n-shinde/PeakPeeps/docs/performance_writeup.md

 Execution Time: 0.208 ms
 ```

-God golly, that was like a ~500X times performance increase.
-I don't fully understand it, but it looks like it's doing some cool fancy things with bitmaps to get a really cool performance.
+Good golly, that was like a ~500X times performance increase.
+I don't fully understand it, but it looks like it's doing some cool fancy things with bitmaps to get some great performance.
 Can we do better though?
 Since we're always going to be looking up on both the user_id and follower_id at the same time, I wonder if it's better to use a compound index (an index on user_id, follower_id) instead.

 Explain with compound index: